Medical Home/ACO SIG Community

 News and Highlights

-ACOs/Medical Homes: Access APhA’s new case studies resource on the successful integration of pharmacists in accountable care organizations (ACOs) and medical home models
+ACOs/Medical Homes: Access APhA’s case studies resource on the successful integration of pharmacists in accountable care organizations (ACOs) and medical home models

 Member-only Webinar: Hot Topics for Pharmacists Impacting Care in Accountable Care Organizations and Medical Homes